Bloemfontein Intl - BFN

 TRAVEL DOCUMENTS REQUIRED

-All guests must have a valid passport that does not expire for at least six months after your departure and visa (obtainable on arrival)
+All guests must have a valid passport that does not expire for at least six months after your departure and visa (obtainable on arrival).
+It is mandatory for all travelers visiting this region to have trip cancelation insurance, as well as Medevac Insurance.

 7 nights’ 6 days guided fishing, DBL: $3,000 USD